Thursday, May 29, 2025

 “She goes back and forth.
 If I pass her in the hall she shuts her mouth till it becomes a little line and nods at me.”

-“Will she still talk about the bible with you?
+“Will she still talk about the Bible with you?

 “That’s the thing.
-If I just say the word “bible” to her, she’ll sit and look me in the eye and not just talk but listen.
+If I just say the word “Bible” to her, she’ll sit and look me in the eye and not just talk but listen.
 Like on Wednesday, when she punched Henry Slacken in the mouth.”

 Jesus was frankly caught off guard by this sudden pivot.
 “She what?”